Changissnz/selfinterest/README.md

 comprehensive class of human beings, in the sense that they are constantly balancing "loyalty" with "honor".
 Merchants are traders, and rightfully, there are reservations about activities of trading, for traitors are traitors because they trade values of material and information against their professed loyalties.
-The greatest benefit bestowed upon the trader is that since they are demanded to interact with other human beings for exchange of material, they oftentimes have to metaphorically break down barriers for demanded products to circulate.
+The greatest privilege bestowed upon the trader is that since they are demanded to interact with other human beings for exchange of material, they oftentimes have to metaphorically break down barriers for demanded products to circulate.
 Traders are less psychologically resigned